w3c/epub-wg/WorkMode/index.md

 A WG member is added to the group’s lists `public-{{ site.wgname_lc }}-wg@w3.org` and `member-{{ site.wgname_lc }}-wg@w3.org`; see the [separate section](#communications) for more details.
 Other mailing lists may be set up for task forces or other sub-committees; signing up to those list must be done manually.

 Participation from the Public (i.e., non group members), via our Public e-mail lists is also welcome, provided comments, contributions, etc., are consistent with the [W3C Patent Policy](https://www.w3.org/TR/patent-policy/).

+All participation is governed by the [W3C Code of Ethics and Professional Conduct (CEPC)](https://www.w3.org/Consortium/cepc/).
+The CEPC also extends to communications inside and outside of meetings, like email and GitHub comments.

 ### Information for “Newbies” — New Group Members